onaci/mongo-rs-controller-swarm/README.md

 * To include addons such as *nosqlclient* as a mongodb management service, you can use the `docker-compose-addons.yml`.
 You can configure the exposed port for *nosqlclient* by setting the *NOSQLCLIENT_PORT* variable *before* you launch the stack.

-* `docker stack deploy -c docker-compose-addons.yml addons`
+* `docker stack deploy -c docker-compose-addons.yml addons --detach=true`

 ## Features